 Members of an Agile development team normally choose which tasks to work on, rather than being assigned work by a manager.

-Although seldom highlighted as a full-fledged Agile practice, the allocation of tasks based on self-selection rather than assignment by a third party (whether a project manager, lead developer or other role) appears to be an important, possibly an essential, feature of Agile work.
+Although seldom highlighted as a full-fledged Agile practice, the allocation of tasks based on self-selection rather than an assignment by a third party (whether a project manager, lead developer, or another role) appears to be an important, possibly most essential, feature of Agile work.